What is Charles bonnet syndrome?

-Most people who have Charles Bonnet syndrome have very poor vision, but researchers say the syndrome can also affect people who have only a slight loss of vision or even normal vision.
+Most people who have Charles Bonnet syndrome have very poor vision, but it can also affect people who have only slight loss of vision.

 The condition can affect people of any age, but it’s more likely to occur if you have significant vision loss later in life.
 You can have Charles Bonnet syndrome if you have macular degeneration, diabetic retinopathy or glaucoma.

 Experts do not know what causes these images, but some think the brain invents fantasy pictures or releases old pictures that are stored there to compensate for not receiving images through the eyes.